Mid-America Christian University

-Mid-America Christian University (MACU) is a private Christian university in Oklahoma City, Oklahoma.
+Mid-America Christian University (MACU) is a private Christian university in Oklahoma City, Oklahoma, United States.
 MACU is an endorsed agency of the Church of God (Anderson, Indiana) and is accredited by the Higher Learning Commission.
 MACU was initially founded as the South Texas Bible Institute in 1953 in Houston Heights, Houston, Texas.

 More than 60 courses of study are offered through MACU's twelve academic schools.

 History

 The institution, now known as MACU, was founded on September 14, 1953, as the South Texas Bible Institute in Houston, Texas.
 It was chartered as a center for higher education.
-Dr. Max R. Gaulke established the institution with the help of the First Church of God.
+Max R. Gaulke established the institution with the help of the First Church of God.

 In the fall of 1955, the curriculum of the institution was expanded to that of a four-year university and the name was changed to Gulf Coast Bible College.
 In 1966, Gulf-Coast Bible College became an associate member of the American Association of Bible Colleges and was granted full membership in 1968.
 The Southern Association of Colleges and Schools, the regional accrediting association, granted full accreditation in 1978.

 The Gulf Coast Bible College became a general agency of the Church of God (Anderson) in June 1968.
 The Executive Council of the Church of God accepted the college as a member organization.
 Additionally, the college also was granted membership on the Commission on Higher Education of the Church of God.

 When the college was in the Houston Heights, it tried to establish a campus by buying houses and tearing them down.
 In 1984 the university announced that it was moving to Oklahoma City.
 Not all of the officials wanted to move to Oklahoma.

 In September 1984 Odus Eubank, the vice president for academic affairs said that he did not want to go to Oklahoma.
 He resigned in the spring of 1985.
 The Gulf Coast Bible College relocated to Oklahoma City in June 1985, and changed its name to Mid-America Bible College.
 Eubank formed the Christian College of America of Houston with other pastors.

 The institution adopted its current name, Mid-America Christian University, in 2003.